MXC Design + Art moved from the Hollywood Hills, California to Bainbridge Island near Seattle Washington in 2009.

 TV/Film with a feature on HGTV’s “Generation Renovation” plus several HBO programs.

-As of 2015, Matthew is a full member of the NW Woodworker's Gallery, Seattle.
+As of 2015, Matthew is a full member of the NW Woodworkers Gallery.
+A fine website of Matthew's and fellow artist's work:

 In 2018 representation from 3 more wonderful galleries were contracted: